Online Learning with Abstention: Experiments

 \ignore{Finally, Appendix D also provides more experiments analyzing different aspects of the problem.
 We tested how the choice of experts and the number of experts might impact our results as well as extreme values of the abstention cost, $c\in \{0.001, 0.9\}$.}

-Finally, Appendix~\ref{app:expresults} also provides more experiments analyzing different aspects of the problem.
-We tested how the choice of experts (where instead we use confidence-based experts) and the number of experts might impact our results.
-Lastly, we tested extreme values of the abstention costs and as expected, the fraction of abstained points is large for $c=0.001$ and small for $c=0.9$.
-In all of these additional experiments, we find again that \UCBGT\ outperforms \UCBNT.
+Finally, Appendix~\ref{app:expresults} includes more experiments for different aspects of the problem.
+In particular, we tested how the number of experts or a different choice of experts (confidence-based experts) affected the results.
+We also experimented with some extreme abstention costs and, as expected, found the fraction of abstained points to be large for $c = 0.001$ and small for $c = 0.9$.
+In all of these additional experiments, \UCBGT\ outperformed \UCBNT.